TheIoTLearningInitiative/InternetOfThingsCloud/documentation/OpenstackApplicationProgrammingInterface.md

 # Application Programming Interface

-> Use the OpenStack APIs and extensions to launch server instances, create images, assign metadata to instances and images, create containers and objects, and complete other actions in your OpenStack cloud. [](http://developer.openstack.org/api-ref.html)
+> Use the OpenStack APIs and extensions to launch server instances, create images, assign metadata to instances and images, create containers and objects, and complete other actions in your OpenStack cloud.
+[OpenStack API Complete Reference](http://developer.openstack.org/api-ref.html)